Nerevakiin/xClone/README.md

 5. Extension with server functionality. ✅ (3 Feb 2026)
 6. Add a database to fetch data from there. ✅ (4 Feb 2026)
 7. Create a user logic REGISTER ✅ (5 Feb 2026)
-8. Create user logic LOGIN & session & logout
+8. Create user logic LOGIN & session & logout ✅ (6 Feb 2026)
-9. Create user logic MAKE POSTS
+9. Create user logic to SEE and MAKE POSTS
 10. Add websockets for messaging.
 11. Auto uwuification
 12. Upload to a contact vm